kudobuilder/kudo/keps/0033-structured-parameters.md

 ### Trigger attributes

 With the list of parameters, each parameter had a trigger attribute which specified a plan to trigger when the parameter was changed.
 With the nested structure, this gets more complicated as one "parameter branch" might have multiple different triggers defined which is clearly not something we want.
 Here is the new rule set:
- - Every level of the structure can specify a trigger.
+ - Every level of the structure *may* specify a trigger.
- - Fields can explicitly specify an empty trigger field.
-This means that the trigger is inherited from the parent.
+ - If a field does not explicitly specify a trigger, the trigger is inherited from the parent.
- - A deeper level of the structure must *not* override a higher level trigger.
-An exception is an empty trigger.
+ - A deeper level of the structure *must not* specify a trigger if any parent specifies a trigger.
- - The root is allowed to *not* have a trigger.
-In this case `deploy` plan is triggered, similar to how it is handled today.
  - If a field changes, KUDO traverses the structure upwards until it finds a field with a trigger or reaches the root.
+If it does not find a trigger the `deploy` plan is triggered, similar to the old behaviour.

 The previously established rule applies:
  - If more than one plan is triggered in a single update, the update is not allowed.